garretthilberling/teamhub-generator/README.md

 * [Credits](#Credits)

 ## Description
-TH-G is an application designed to help clients generate an HTML displaying contact and identification information for the project manager (PM), engineers (devs), and interns for a given project.
+TH-G is an application designed to help clients generate an HTML output displaying inputted contact and identification information for the project manager (PM), engineers (devs), and interns for a given project.
 The languages used to build this application are JavaScript, ES6, Node.js, Inquirer, TDD, & OOP.

 ## Usage
 Here is a video demonstration of how to use this app: